thenameisCharlie/thenameisCharlie/README.md

 <h2>About Me 😁</h2>

-- 👋 Hi, I’m @thenameisCharlie
+- 👋 Hi, I’m Carlos Villatoro
-- 👀 I’m interested in ...
+- 👀 I’m interested in progamming 💻, music 🎹, cooking 👨‍🍳,
 - 🌱 I’m currently learning ...
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...
-- 😄 Pronouns: ...
 - ⚡ Fun fact: ...
 ___
 <h3>Some Tools I Have Used and Learned</h3>